My friend and mentor David Alan Harvey begins his talk at TEDxVerona with the observation…

 Are The Subjects And Destinations Crafted To Make The Most Of Your Photography?

 Unfortunately, some travel companies who offer tours to famous destinations also market their standard tours to photo enthusiasts by inserting “photography” in the title and adding a lead photographer to the mix — without modifying the itinerary, stops, subjects, or creating a new instruction plan.
-IE: The Hollywood Photo Tour and the Hollywood Celebrity Homes Drive By Tour both share the same open top vans – at the same time!
+IE: The Hollywood Photo Tour and the Hollywood Celebrity Homes Drive-By Tour both share the same open-top vans – at the same time!

-I’ve had the best luck and highest satisfaction with boutique companies of small workshop operators owned and led by the host photographer, because as I do, they design their shooting field trips according to their own needs and expectations as photographers.
+I’ve had the best luck and highest satisfaction with boutique companies of small workshop operators owned and led by the host photographer because, as I do, they design their shooting field trips according to their own needs and expectations as photographers.

 Can The Head Instructor Teach Me?

-A good instructors temperament, habits, and patience must be givens even if they are truly photographic masters.
+A good instructor’s temperament, habits, and patience must be givens even if they are truly photographic masters.
 Peer reviews can help weed the pack for your particular needs.
 Take the time to correspond with the workshop purveyor if you have any doubts about what you’re hoping to get out of the experience.
 Remember, even though your paying good money to be there, not every photographer is the right person to help you achieve your particular individual goals.
-Even the realistic ones!
+Even the real ones!

 How Flexible Is The Schedule?

 Imagine visiting an exotic village in remote Oaxaca, Mexico.
 The lighting is ideal, the locals are friendly, and you see another fantastic photo candidate waiting to be captured everywhere you look.
 Unfortunately, if your workshop or workshop transportation is inflexible with its schedule, you may lose a rare, special photographic moment in favor of the group lunch reservation.